 FA, SP, SU - Internship is a supervised hands-on training experience in which the student will observe and participate in the operation of a restaurant, food service, dietary or other food production operation.
-The student will learn first hand the day-to-day operations of a food production facility.
+The student will learn first hand the day-today operations of a food production facility.
 The student will have the opportunity to demonstrate the knowledge and skills learned in the classroom and apply them on the job.
+Departmental permission required.